 When one's feet become numb, they are at risk of becoming deformed.
 One way this happens is through ulcers.
 Open sores may become infected.
 Another way is the bone condition Charcot (pronounced "sharko") foot.
 This is one of the most serious foot problems you can face.
 The shape of one's foot can change when the bones fracture and disintegrate, and yet they continue to walk on it because it doesn't hurt.
 Diabetic foot ulcers and early phases of Charcot fractures can be treated with a special type of cast, a total contact cast.

 Even with all attempts at conservative care, some ulcerations are best managed with surgical treatment of the underlying biomechanical concern resulting in the ulceration failing to heal (or continuing to recur), and some infections best managed with surgery.
-Dr. Barnes knows when surgery is best, and are well-trained in the surgical management of diabetic foot infections and diabetic foot reconstruction.
+Dr. Fiala knows when surgery is best, and are well-trained in the surgical management of diabetic foot infections and diabetic foot reconstruction.
 With any treatment approach, though, the patient is always included in the process, all options thoroughly discussed, along with the pros and cons, and the patient made an integral part of his / her care.

 Custom Foot Orthotics / Diabetic Shoes

 Custom foot orthoses (“orthotics”) are prescription medical devices that are designed to control alignment and function of the foot in order to prevent or treat injury-causing motions such as pronation (rolling-in) and supination (rolling-out).
 They also can act to redistribute pressure on the bottom of the foot to relieve pain from excessive pressure or calluses.
 This is what makes them valuable to diabetics and crucial to good diabetic foot care.